Antony74/TransportManager/README.md

 The third command runs the TransportManager server for the first time.
 This also creates a shortcut in the main 'TransportManager' directory, which is a more convenient way of (subsequently) running the TransportManager.
+If you plan on using the Transport Manager regularly, you may wish to copy that shortcut onto your desktop and/or start menu.

-Here's that command again with example output:
+Here's that third command again with example output:

 ```
 C:\TransportManager\sys\server>node TransportManager.js